ataiva-software/vertex/infrastructure/disaster-recovery/multi-region-disaster-recovery.md

 #### Initial Notification Template
 ```
-Subject: [ALERT] Eden Service Disruption
+Subject: [ALERT] Vertex Service Disruption

-Dear Eden Customer,
+Dear Vertex Customer,

-We are currently experiencing a service disruption affecting the Eden DevOps Suite.
+We are currently experiencing a service disruption affecting the Vertex DevOps Suite.
 Our team is actively working to resolve the issue and restore service as quickly as possible.

 Current Status: [DESCRIPTION OF ISSUE]
 Affected Services: [LIST OF AFFECTED SERVICES]
 Estimated Resolution Time: [ESTIMATE IF AVAILABLE]

-We will provide updates every 30 minutes on our status page at https://status.eden.example.com.
+We will provide updates every 30 minutes on our status page at https://status.vertex.example.com.

 We apologize for any inconvenience this may cause and appreciate your patience as we work to resolve this issue.

-The Eden Team
+The Vertex Team
 ```

 #### Status Update Template
 ```
-Subject: [UPDATE] Eden Service Disruption
+Subject: [UPDATE] Vertex Service Disruption

-Dear Eden Customer,
+Dear Vertex Customer,

 Here is the latest update on the current service disruption: